ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ## Mouse Actions Emulation

 The keyboard stroke emulation should be enough for controlling player character in some games.
-But most of modern video games have complex control systems using both keyboard and mouse.
+But most of modern video games have complex control systems using both a keyboard and a mouse.
 AutoIt language has several functions that allow you to emulate typical mouse actions like clicking, moving and holding mouse button pressed.
 Now we will review them.

 ### Mouse Actions in Active Window